 The most important sporting event at the academy is the annual Army–Navy Game.
 The three major service academies (Navy, Air Force, and Army) compete for the Commander-in-Chief’s Trophy, which is awarded to the academy that defeats the others in football that year.

-The US Naval Academy first accepted women in 1976, and women now comprise about 23 percent of the midshipmen.
+The US Naval Academy first accepted women in 1976, and women now comprise about 25 percent of the midshipmen.
 A small number of international students, usually from smaller allied or friendly countries, are admitted into each class.
-Recently the Academy admitted 11 international students from 10 different countries.
+The Academy normally admits about 1% of its class from a pool of international students from about 10 different countries.